OlivierBinette/distill-template/README.md

 3. Edit and knit the corresponding Rmd file created in the _posts folder.
 See [https://rstudio.github.io/distill/basics.html](https://rstudio.github.io/distill/basics.html) to learn more about editing Rmarkdown files in the Distill format.

-4. Commit, push, and make a pull request to integrate the post to this blog.
+4. Commit the Rmd and generated html files, push, and make a pull request to integrate the post to this blog.